Starmer plays down prospect of US invading Greenland and calls for calm

 “It is not the right way to resolve differences within an alliance, nor is it helpful to frame efforts to strengthen Greenland security as a justification for economic pressure.”

-In a sign of the seriousness with which the Government appeared to be taking the threats from the US, Chancellor Rachel Reeves was sat in the audience at the Prime Minister’s announcement, having pulled out of a Monday morning event at the London Stock Exchange.
+In a sign of the seriousness with which the Government appeared to be taking the threats from the US, Chancellor Rachel Reeves was among the senior Cabinet ministers sat in the audience at the Prime Minister’s announcement, having pulled out of a Monday morning event at the London Stock Exchange.

+Sir Keir also abandoned plans for a Monday cost-of-living related visit at the 11th hour to make the announcement.

 The Prime Minister said he will speak to the US president about Greenland again “in the coming days”.

-Mr Trump is expected to attend the World Economic Forum in Davos, Switzerland, this week – though there are no current plans for Sir Keir to meet him there, it is understood.
+Mr Trump is expected to attend the World Economic Forum in Davos, Switzerland this week.

+Chancellor Ms Reeves and Foreign Secretary Yvette Cooper are expected to attend the gathering, but there are no current plans for Sir Keir to go, it is understood.

 Sir Keir engaged in a diplomatic blitz on Sunday, telling Mr Trump over the phone that his threats of a trade war over Greenland were “completely wrong”.